JuliaPhylo/PhyloNetworks.jl/README.md

 net1=snaq(T,d);
 net2=snaq(T,d,hmax=2);
 ```
 Make sure to have the semicolon (;) at the end, to avoid much useless output
 to the screen!
 The option *hmax* corresponds to the maximum number of hybridizations allowed,
 1 by default.

 The estimation function creates a .out file (snaq.out by default) with the estimated
 network in parenthetical format, which you can also print directly to the screen like this:
 ```julia
 writeTopology(net1)
 writeTopology(net1,di=true)
 ```
 The option *di=true* is for the parenthetical format used by
 [Dendroscope](dendroscope.org) (without reticulation heritabilities).
 Copy this parenthetical description and paste it into Dendroscope.
-For all the available options for
-this function, refer to the [PDF documentation](https://github.com/crsl4/PhyloNetworks/blob/master/docs/PhyloNetworks.pdf).

 <!--#### Network Visualization
 To visualize the network: